NelsonRock/NelsonRock/README.md

 - 👋 Hi, I’m @NelsonRock
 - 👀 I’m interested in a lot of stuff, I'm from the 70s
-- 🌱 I’m currently deepening in React and SAS data projets.
+- 🌱 I'm actually digging deeper.
+React and SAS data projets.
-- 💞️ I’m looking to collaborate on React and JavaScript projet from remote.
+- 💞️ I’m looking to collaborate on React and JavaScript projets from remote.
 - 📫 You can mail me and get in touch any time :)

 <!---